 Cassava Sciences, Inc. (SAVA) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the company had lost 2.77% over the past month.
-This has was narrower than the Medical sector's loss of 2.97% and the S&P 500's loss of 4.03% in that time.

-Cassava Sciences, Inc. will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Cassava Sciences, Inc. to post earnings of -$0.41 per share.
-This would mark a year-over-year decline of 355.56%.
+Wall Street will be looking for positivity from Cassava Sciences, Inc. as it approaches its next earnings report date.
+On that day, Cassava Sciences, Inc. is projected to report earnings of -$0.41 per share, which would represent a year-over-year decline of 355.56%.

-Investors might also notice recent changes to analyst estimates for Cassava Sciences, Inc.Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Cassava Sciences, Inc.Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 72.5% lower.
-Cassava Sciences, Inc. is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 72.5% lower.
+Cassava Sciences, Inc. is holding a Zacks Rank of #3 (Hold) right now.

 The Medical - Drugs industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 149, which puts it in the bottom 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 155, putting it in the bottom 40% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.